Alumni & Friends Tour: June 4-12, 2022

 • Travel by coach to the historic river port of New Ross, County Wexford, to visit the Dunbrody Famine Ship & Emigrant Experience, a high-quality visitor experience.

-• Since late 2019, it includes an award-winning Savannah Landing feature, produced by Georgia Southern Irish Studies students.
+• Since late 2019, it includes an award-winning Savannah Landing feature, researched and produced by Georgia Southern University students.

 • The venue’s centerpiece is a full-scale reproduction of the sailing vessel Dunbrody, whose original brought Irish emigrants non-stop from New Ross to Savannah during the 1840s and 1850s.